SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/TroubleshootingSLScriptingOutOfMemoryException.md

 Note that by default a single instance of the SLScripting process is spun up by DataMiner.
 This process is responsible for executing the QActions of protocols.
 QActions execute C# code which is executed by the CLR of the .NET Framework.
 Therefore, if you observe a memory leak in SLScripting, a good stating point is to analyze the managed memory of the SLScripting process.
 Note however that in some situations a leak could be present in unmanaged memory, for example when unmanaged resources are not cleaned up correctly.

-In case of a crash due to the SLScripting process running out of memory, the log files in the generated log collector package should mention the occurrence of an [OutOfMemoryException](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception?view=netframework-4.8).
+In case of a crash due to the SLScripting process running out of memory, the log files in the generated log collector package, e.g. the element log files and the SLErrorsInProtocol log file, should mention the occurrence of an [OutOfMemoryException](https://learn.microsoft.com/en-us/dotnet/api/system.outofmemoryexception?view=netframework-4.8).

 For example: